spara/hsds/README.md

 ### A note on contributing to the specification

 The specification is written in extended markdown and rendered by Github.
 If you are familiar with git, please feel free to fork this repo and send pull requests to update the specification.

-If you are not familiar with git, Word and PDF versions will be made available on request.
+A commentable copy of the document is in [Google Docs](https://docs.google.com/document/d/1SO_DbHPb-LNW_tddfLEGAyiw9HHv74Dy2eRcq8XL_XU/edit?usp=sharing)

+Word, PDF, and HTML versions of the document are available.